Powell Manufacturing Company

-Powell Manufacturing Company (PMC) was a company based in southern California, widely known for its line of motor scooters that peaked in popularity in the late 1940s.
+Powell Manufacturing Company (PMC) was a company based in Southern California, widely known for its line of motor scooters that peaked in popularity in the late 1940s.
 From September 1954 to March 1957, Powell manufactured "Sport Wagon" pickup trucks and station wagons.

 In the 1960s and 1970s, they manufactured the "Powell Challenger" trail bikes.

-The company originally began operations in 1926, and manufactured radios, then moving on to build approximately 1,200 pickup trucks, 300 station wagons, and three motor homes, and tens of thousands of scooters and trail bikes.
-The manufacturing address was listed as 2914 North Alameda Street in Compton, California, which was two miles south of the General Motors South Gate Assembly factory, and they had a showroom listed at 12700 S. Western Avenue.
+The company originally began operations in 1926, and manufactured radios, then moved on to build around 1,200 pickup trucks, 300 station wagons, three motor homes, and tens of thousands of scooters and trail bikes.
+Its manufacturing address was listed as 2914 North Alameda Street in Compton, California, which was two miles south of the General Motors South Gate Assembly factory, and it had a showroom listed at 12700 S. Western Avenue.